Biibii-ou/alx-system_engineering-devops/0x00-shell_basics/README.md

-Contents list of the current directory
+Display current directory contents in a long format